March 16, 2026

 Key takeaways:

-• Each month offers unique selling opportunities, from fitness and organization products in January to Valentine’s gifts in February, Prime Day in July, and holiday promotions in November and December.
-Tailoring marketing campaigns to these events can significantly increase visibility and revenue.
+• Each month offers unique selling opportunities, from fitness products in January to Valentine's gifts in February, Prime Day in July, and holiday promotions in Q4.

 • Regularly update product listings with relevant keywords, high-quality images, and compelling descriptions to increase visibility during the holidays.